 I am a London based Illustrator and Arts Educator, passionate about recording the world in all its lovely detail.
 Tom Waits apparently once said that the job of creativity is to provide decorations for the mind - a form of cerebral jewellery.

 I am fascinated in the study of human anatomy in all its forms, and received a Diploma in 'Anatomy, Physiology and Pathology' (ITEC Level 4) in 2015.
-In addition to spending hours and hours drawing everything I can think of, I also work as an arts educator, inspiring other folks to spend hours and hours drawing everything they can think of.
+In addition to spending hours and hours drawing everything I can think of, I also work as an educator, inspiring other folks to spend hours and hours drawing everything they can think of.

 I started illustrating whilst working as a Family Support worker at HMP Brixton - I doodled for the children on visits to see their fathers, and helped to run arts based family days for the men serving time.
 I have spent the last seven years working with museums, schools and cultural organisations both as an illustrator and arts educator, delivering workshops to pupils ranging in ages from two to eighty two.
 These workshops have covered a diverse range of topics from ‘Medieval Illuminated Manuscripts’ (British Library), to ‘Sequential Illustration, Pop Up Designs and Character Development’ (House of Illustration) and 'Doodling Bugs' (Latitude Festival).

-Here is a little video of my daughter, sprinting along to a Tom Rosenthal classic...
+And here is a little video of my daughter, sprinting along to a Tom Rosenthal tune.